Info

 J Darrin Gross

-If you're willing, I'd like to ask you Anna Olin, what is the BIGGEST RISK?
+I'd like to ask you, Jaime Seale, what is the BIGGEST RISK?

 J Darrin Gross

-I’d like to ask you, Jerry Rosengarten, What is the BIGGEST RISK?
+I'd like to ask you, Dr Eli Karlin, what is the BIGGEST RISK?

 J Darrin Gross

-I'd like to ask you Zach Lemaster, what is the BIGGEST RISK?
+I'd like to ask you, Reza Raji, what is the BIGGEST RISK?

 J Darrin Gross